jadecobra/python_tdd_exercises/source/functions.rst

   the test passes

-* I add another assertion to show that this :ref:`function<functions>` never needs to know the number of inputs it is receiving
+* I add another :ref:`assertion<AssertionError>` to show that this :ref:`function<functions>` never needs to know the number of inputs it is receiving

   .. code-block:: python